advimirl/go-secretscan/README.md

 This software is inspired with sshgit, that scans your entire gitlab/bitbucket server without downloading any files to disk.

-Despite it's opensource nature, some features are not included in this version (IM integration, rate-limiting, etc.)
+Despite it's opensource nature, some features are not included in this version (IM integration, rate-limiting, stripped output, etc.)

 ### Building